 But the truth of the matter is, science plays a huge role in skydiving!
 Understanding the physics of falling is an important part of learning how to skydive.
 And one of the most relevant gravity-related topics is the terminal velocity of the human body.

-The terminal velocity of a skydiver is determined by many different factors.
+The constant velocity of a skydiver is determined by many different factors.
 That’s where science comes in.
 Knowing how to estimate each person’s fall rate helps skydivers execute group jumps safely.
 Because everyone falls at a different speed, skydiving requires a bit of planning.

 But no matter how fast you’re falling, all skydiving is technically terminal velocity skydiving!
 Let’s learn a little more about what that buzzword means and how it applies to jumping out of an airplane.